voltrondata-labs/arrowbench/README.md

 test against old versions of the code and to backfill benchmark results.

-These versioned R package libraries are cached in an `r_libs` directory, like `source_data` relative to `getOption("conbench.local_dir", ".")`.
+These versioned R package libraries are cached in an `r_libs` directory, like `source_data` relative to `getOption("arrowbench.local_dir", ".")`.

 ## Results and caching

-`run_benchmark()` returns a list of benchmark results, which may be massaged, JSON-serialized, and uploaded to the Conbench service.
+`run_benchmark()` returns a list of benchmark results, which may be massaged, JSON-serialized, and uploaded to the arrowbench service.
 Within an R process, you can call `as.data.frame()` on it to get a more manageable view, which can be passed to plotting functions.